Algo-Foundry/stateless-sc/README.md

 2. Current block round is past the `timeout` value supplied.
 For simplicity sake, assume `timeout` value is `50` rounds ahead of the block round when the contract account is first created.

 ### Contract deployment
 Complete the code in `scripts/htlc.js` to fund this stateless smart contract.
 Calculate the timeout value and update the contract's template parameters before deployment.
 Save the timeout as a checkpoint key value pair for later use.
+The reason for this is because you need to supply the same template parameters whenever you need to compile the program and submit transactions with it.

 The contract's template parameters are created via `scripts/withdraw/common.js`.
 You can retrieve them via `prepareParameters()`.